Do you have a question for a Franciscan Sister? Please feel free to email Sister Julie Ann at email@example.com.

 What’s the hardest part about being a Sister?

 While there are challenges with being a Sister, it is remarkable how God transforms them into either opportunities for growth or better experiences than could have been imagined.
 An example is having limited communication with my friends during Novitiate.
 This was difficult at first.
 But then, God allowed me to know that I could love them most by using this time to pray for them.
-I now enjoy being their prayer warrior, and am grateful for the prayers they offer for me as well.
-We are truly united in prayer which is a bond deeper than words.
-(Novice Sister Cecilia Joy)
+God who loves both them and me knows best what they need.

 Do you always wear what you are wearing now?
 Do people ever approach you with questions or give you strange looks/rude to you?